-Preparing the International Medical record
+Preparing the Adoption Medical record

 How a parent can act as a doctor and collect and record medical data

-Prior to your choice to adopt, most adoption agencies will provide the prospective parents with some sort of medical records, pictures and video tapes.
+Prior to your choice to adopt, most adoption agencies will provide the prospective parents with some sort of medical records, pictures and video recording.
 This quality of these medical documents depends on the Childs age and the country of origin.
 It is highly recommended that for parents who visit the child prior to adoption that they can help to collect the required medical documents and prepare your own video recording during their trip.

 Sometimes medical information is scarce and the desire to adopt is great.
 It is imperative that you as a parent ask your agency to provide as much medical information as possible.
 This is all that you have to help you make a lifelong, irreversible decision.
 If all concerns and questions are not adequately addressed, it may be better to refuse a referral for adoption rather than to proceed with one that you are ill prepared to handle.